koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_22_temporary-admission-and.md

-# Temporary Admission and Processing under Customs Control
+# Slide 22 of Lecture 7 contains information about Temporary Admission and Processing under Customs Control
 The slide explains two different **special customs procedures** within the EU:
 **(1) Temporary Admission** and **(2) Processing under Customs Control**.
 Both involve postponing or avoiding import duties under specific conditions.
 The slide contains two diagrams that visually illustrate the flow of goods through each procedure.